Ukrainian Grain Association

 Representing the positive global human impact of soy grown in the United States, U.S. Soy carries forward soy’s promise to transform global nutrition, provide climate-forward solutions, and support progress for people and their communities around the world.
 U.S. Soy envisions a world where soy is a fundamental ingredient in solving the broad challenges of humanity.
 As for USB’s compliance approval, our team shared the following, which we amended in the proposal – please be sure that USB does not appear to influence legislation or government policy or action or endorse any political positions taken by other meeting participants.
 My understanding is that no USB funds are being provided, but we still must adhere to those guidelines.

 ePURE represents the interests of European renewable ethanol producers to the EU institutions, industry stakeholders, the media, academia and the general public.
-Based in Brussels, ePURE speaks for 35 member companies and associations (including 19 producers), with around 50 plants in 16 EU Member States, accounting for about 85% of EU renewable ethanol production.
+Based in Brussels, ePURE speaks for 43 member companies and associations, with around 50 plants across the EU and UK, accounting for about 85% of EU renewable ethanol production.
 The organisation, established in 2010, promotes the beneficial uses of ethanol throughout Europe.

 European Biodiesel Board (EBB)